Why Was This Indicator Chosen?

 What is the Current Trend?

-A trend of No Change is based on annual survey results since 2004 that show that even though the populations are at great risk because they are small and isolated, their numbers appear to be stable, and egg loss levels have remained consistent over the years.
+A trend of Improving is based on annual survey results since 2004 that show that even though the populations are at great risk because they are small and isolated, sightings of more frogs in more places signifies an improvement in the condition and trend of this indicator of ecosystem health, with a high degree of confidence.

 How Sure Are We?